timotta/elasticsearch-fonetica-portuguesa/README.md

-#Portuguese Phonetic Analysis for ElasticSearch
+#Portuguese Phonetic Plugin for ElasticSearch

 A Phonetic plugin for portuguese languaged based on Phonetic Analysis plugin.